sthakur1985/aws-web-app-deploy/README.md

 # 🚀 AWS Web App Deployment with Terraform & GitHub Actions

 This repository automates the deployment and destruction of AWS infrastructure using Terraform and GitHub Actions.
-It supports multiple environments (`dev`, `staging`, `prod`) and regions, and integrates with Terraform Cloud for remote state management and speculative planning.
+It supports multiple environments (`dev`, `staging`, `prod`) and regions, and integrates with s3/dynamodb for remote state management.

 A comprehensive Terraform project for deploying a scalable, secure web application infrastructure on AWS with multi-environment support.